Glendale, AZ Campus

 On the Glendale Campus, Student Services includes the Office of the Dean, Student Activities, and Residence Life.
 We coordinate student support service functions within the University and support all Colleges.

-Student Services develops and supports programs and services to enrich your experiences on campus, such as Student Government, Student Tutoring Program, social and recreational activities, orientation, career guidance and counseling, stress and time management seminars, multicultural and diversity programming, crisis intervention and interpersonal counseling, MWU Student Recycling Program, disability services and support, community outreach, intramural sports, and other developmental activities.
+Student Services develops and supports programs and services to enrich your experiences on campus, such as Student Government, Student Organization support, Student Tutoring Program, social and recreational activities, orientation, stress and time management seminars, multicultural and diversity programming, crisis intervention and interpersonal counseling, MWU Student Recycling Program, disability services and support, community outreach, intramural sports, and other developmental activities.
 Our doors are always open, and our staff is continually available to offer the support, advice, and encouragement you need to handle your concerns and meet your challenges.

 Office of Student Services